 During law school and afterward, I participated in the legendary superhero parody project, Superguy.
 Among my stories was one that revolved around Sal the Garbageman, the absolute and uncontested ruler of the world and all-around nice guy.
-That story formed the basis of my first published novel, The Penguins of Doom.
+That story formed the basis of my debut novel, The Penguins of Doom.

-The Writing CommunityI am active in the children’s literature community, and served from 2001 to 2018 as Webmaster and Assistant Regional Coordinator for the New England regions of the Society of Children’s Book Writers and Illustrators.
+I have been active in the children’s literature community, serving from 2001 to 2018 as Webmaster and Assistant Regional Coordinator for the New England regions of the Society of Children’s Book Writers and Illustrators.
 I served as co-director for the 2010 New England SCBWI regional conference, “Moments of Change,” and the 2011 conference, “Celebrating Milestones.”
 I have presented workshops at a number of conferences on a variety of craft and career development topics.

 A lawyer by day and author/web-technician by night, I fight a never-ending battle for truth, justice, and fun.
-My wife and I live in the Boston area with our two daughters and cats of varying temperament.
+My wife and I live in the Boston area with our two daughters and cats of varying temperaments.